chrissherlock/inside-libreoffice/operating_system_layer/processes.md

 }
 ```

-It is also worthwhile looking at how Unix loads the image and executes it as a process:
+The process is actually loaded and executed in step 6, with a call to `osl_psz_executeProcess(...)`, which works as follows:

 **Step 1:** Zero-initialize the process data structure.